kamalkraj/BioELECTRA/README.md

 ![alt text](electra_finetuning.png)

-All the experiments are done gcloud TPU-V3-8 instance and n2-highmem-2 (2 vCPUs, 16 GB memory).
+All the experiments are done using gcloud TPU-V3-8 instance and n2-highmem-2 (2 vCPUs, 16 GB memory).

 This research was supported by Google’s TensorFlow Research Cloud (TFRC).